 - Intel Pentium

 - Intel Celeron – Least Powerful – Least Expensive

 AMD commercial CPUs rank as such in terms of performance and price:

 - AMD Ryzen 9 – Most Powerful – Most Expensive

 - AMD Ryzen 3

 - AMD Athlon – Least Powerful – Least Expensive

 If you are a gamer on a budget, an Intel Core i3 can be the way to go.
-Enthusiasts gamers and intermediate editors/designers can choose to go for Intel Core i5.
+Enthusiasts, gamers, and intermediate editors/designers can choose the Intel Core i5.